Collins-Rop/Automatic-Number-Plate-Recognition-ANPR-/README.md

 streamlit run number.py
 ```

-Acess the dashboard on streamlit cloud :
+Access the dashboard on streamlit cloud :